 The palace boasts four main gates, the Golden Gate at its North, the Brass Gate at the South, Silver gate in the East and the Iron Gate in the West.
 The Golden Gate is the main entrance to the palace which was used by the emperor while the southern Brass gate was the entrance to the palace from the sea as the Riva promenade did not exist.
 All four are equally as interesting and definitely worth walking through.

 The circular Vestibule formed the major link between the Peristil (The Main Square) and the imperial apartments.
 Above it is a cupola that was once covered by mosaics and marble.
-This room would had been one of the most impressive rooms in the palace, complete with marble floors and walls and a wonderful light from above.
+This room would have been one of the most impressive rooms in the palace, complete with marble floors and walls and a wonderful light from above.

 Cathedral of Saint Domnius

 Dating back to the 4th Century, the Cathedral of Saint Domnius wasn’t originally built for its current purpose, but as the resting place and mausoleum for Dioclesian.
-In the 7th Century it was consecrated as a house of worship and therefore stands as the oldest remaining Catholic Church in the world that has remained in use in its original structure.
+In the 7th Century, it was consecrated as a house of worship and therefore stands as the oldest remaining Catholic Church in the world that has remained in use in its original structure.

 The bell tower was added later in 1100 AD, in the Romanesque style.